Skip to main content

 1. The platform is accessible at app.fluidattacks.com.

-2. Changes to the user interface of the platform that are "significant" will be announced via the appropriate communication mechanism.
+2. Significant changes to the user interface of the platform will be announced via the appropriate communication mechanism.

 3. The API is accessible at app.fluidattacks.com/api.

-5. A six-month notice period will be given should backward incompatible changes need to be made in the API, for example, but not limited to: deprecating attributes and entities, making optional arguments mandatory, changes in the authentication or authorization system, and so on.
+4. A six-month notice period will be given for backward incompatible changes in the API.
+This includes but is not limited to: deprecating attributes and entities, making optional arguments mandatory, changes in the authentication or authorization system, and so on.

 Architecture